Privacy Protection Policy

 "Sensitive Personal information" means personal information that reveals race, ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, or that concerns health or sex life.
 In addition, RAI will treat as sensitive personal information any information received from a third party where that third party treats and identifies the information as sensitive.

-NOTICE: Where RAI collects personal information directly from individuals in the EEA, it will inform them about the purposes for which it collects and uses personal information about them, the types of non-agent third parties to which RAI discloses that information, and the choices and means, if any, RAI offers individuals for limiting the use and disclosure of their personal information.
+NOTICE: Where RAI collects personal information directly from individuals in the EEA and the United Kingdom (and Gibraltar), it will inform them about the purposes for which it collects and uses personal information about them, the types of non-agent third parties to which RAI discloses that information, and the choices and means, if any, RAI offers individuals for limiting the use and disclosure of their personal information.
 Notice will be provided in clear and conspicuous language when individuals are first asked to provide personal information to RAI, or as soon as practicable thereafter, and in any event before RAI uses the information for a purpose other than that for which it was originally collected.

-Where RAI receives personal information from its subsidiaries, affiliates or other entities in the EEA, it will use such information in accordance with the notices provided by such entities and the choices made by the individuals to whom such personal information relates.
+Where RAI receives personal information from its subsidiaries, affiliates or other entities in the EEA and United Kingdom (and Gibraltar), it will use such information in accordance with the notices provided by such entities and the choices made by the individuals to whom such personal information relates.

-ACCOUNTABILITY FOR ONWARD TRANSFER: RAI obtains signed contracts from EU record research vendors obligating the agent to provide at least the same level of protection as is required by the relevant EU-US Privacy Shield Framework.
+ACCOUNTABILITY FOR ONWARD TRANSFER: RAI obtains signed contracts from EU and United Kingdom record research vendors obligating the agent to provide at least the same level of protection as is required by the relevant EU-U.S. DPF and the UK Extension to the EU-U.S. DPF.
 Vendors are provided with specific documentation to regulate their acquisition and use of criminal research, while detailing standards for data security and privacy guidelines.
 Where RAI has knowledge that an agent is using or disclosing personal information in a manner contrary to this Policy, RAI acknowledges this potential liability and will take reasonable steps to prevent or stop the use or disclosure.

 ACCESS: Upon request, RAI will grant individuals reasonable access to personal information that it holds about them.
-Per EU-US Privacy Shield, RAI will take reasonable steps to permit individuals to correct, amend, or delete information that is demonstrated to be inaccurate or incomplete.
+Per EU-U.S. DPF and the UK Extension to the EU-U.S. DPF, RAI will take reasonable steps to permit individuals to correct, amend, or delete information that is demonstrated to be inaccurate or incomplete.
 Individuals will be informed whether any personal data is being processed upon written notice from the applicant.
 Any requests must be sent by email or letter to the contact person listed at the end of this policy.
 Individuals have the right to receive (1) a description of the personal data; (2) the purposes for which the data is being processed; (3) a list of the recipients to whom the data may be disclosed; and (4) information regarding the source of the data.
 The information provided will be in a format that is easy to understand.

 Research Associates, Inc.